DavidDock/cheers-api/README.md

 # Cheer To Beers API

 Cheers To Beers is a social media platform where users can show thier love of different beers and share a drink with one another even if they aren't in the same room.
 It offers the chance to find friends, interact and review their own drinks.
+The deployed site can be found [Cheers-API](https://cheers-to-beers-a370da914fab.herokuapp.com/)

 ## Contents